 New York State’s current level of spending on Medicaid cannot continue.
 The billions of dollars spent on Medicaid services jeopardizes critically needed funding for other badly needed services and continues to drive up the cost of our local property taxes.
 Clearly, immediate action must be taken to reduce the cost of this program.

 The U.S. Government Accountability Office estimates that as much as 10 percent of all Medicaid expenses are the result of fraud.
-This means that in Governor Paterson’s Executive Budget proposal, as much as $5 billion could be wasted on fraudulent services!
+Governor Paterson’s Executive Budget calls for spending more than $51 billion on Medicaid which means that as much as $5 billion could be wasted on fraudulent services!

 This is unacceptable for the State with the largest Medicaid program in the Nation.
 We must search out and recover every last dollar of Medicaid fraud, waste and abuse to reduce spending and ease the burden on local property taxpayers.
 We have to take action to ensure our Medicaid dollars are not wasted and that they are spent wisely and efficiently to provide services to people who are truly in need.
 We need to ensure that every cent of taxpayer dollars is accounted for!